 - sets out arrangements that could apply in the event of a dispute with your supplier - these arrangements are designed to make dispute resolution simpler and more cost effective in the unlikely event that a dispute occurs

-- satisfies Data Protection responsibilities:
+- meets Data Protection responsibilities:

 - by clarifying the relationship between HSCN customers, NHS Digital and its service providers, such as the internet content checking service provider

-- satisfying the Data Protection duty of data controllers to have written agreements with those parties that may process their data
+- by satisfying the Data Protection duty of data controllers to have written agreements with those parties that may process their data

 Continuing to use N3 after 1st April 2017 until migration to HSCN